-Kenya Airport Strike Disrupts Flights
+Kenya airport strike disrupts flights

-Queues of passengers were outside the airport on Wednesday, some sitting on their luggage, and there were lines of cars trying to access the area, AFP reporters said.
+Long queues of passengers were outside the airport and there were lines of cars trying to access the area, AFP reporters said.

 "The strike is on and all shifts have been suspended," union leader Moses Ndiema told workers at the airport.